We work with Choose Tap to promote tap water as the most sustainable drink.

 Whizzy the Waterdrop

-Whizzy and friends usually visit preschools across the region each year to celebrate National Water Week during October, but they are also happy to make a special visit throughout the year pending availability.
+Whizzy and friends usually visit preschools across the region each October to celebrate National Water Week, but they’re also happy to make special visits throughout the year pending availability.

 Whizzy's helper usually reads children a story which looks at things we can do to save water around our homes.
 Then the fun really starts - Whizzy arrives and has a sing and play with the children, before leaving them with some important tips on how they can be water-savers!

-Preschools receive an expression of interest form in term 3 each year for visits during term 4.
-If you don't receive it, or for visits at other times of the year, contact firstname.lastname@example.org
+Expressions of interest forms are sent out in early term 3 each year for visits during term 4.
+If you don't receive them, or for visits at other times of the year, contact firstname.lastname@example.org

-Whizzy the Waterdrop loves to spread his water wise and Choose Tap message - and loves to visit our local primary schools.
+Whizzy the Waterdrop loves to spread his water wise and Choose Tap message to our local primary schools.

-These tours are provided free to schools in the region (excluding any transport, catering, or teacher relief costs).
+The tours are run by our knowledgeable treatment plant operators and lab staff.
+Treatment plant tours take approximately 1-1.5 hours, while lab tours take around half an hour.
+These tours are free to schools in the region (excluding any transport, catering or teacher relief costs).